As featured in:

 What do I look for in a qualified arborist?

-It’s important to know what to look out for when hiring a qualified arborist, especially when there are people going around claiming to have the same expertise and knowledge of a certified arborist.
+It’s important to know what to look out for when hiring a quality arborist, especially when there are people going around claiming to have the same expertise and knowledge of an experienced arborist.
 Here are a few tell-tale signs:

 - Ask to see their qualifications.
-You’ll want to look for someone with a certificate or apprenticeship, otherwise they are likely not experienced enough for most jobs.
+You’ll want to look for someone with experience or apprenticeship, otherwise they are likely not experienced enough for most jobs.
 Ideally, you’re looking out for an ISA certification–which is the industry standard of arboriculture.

 - Years of experience.
 Just like with any career, the more years’ of experience directly correlates to the quality of their work and craftsmanship.
 We would recommend working with someone who has a minimum of 3 years of experience.